By the Seaside: Places to Visit on the South Coast

 Looking for places to visit on the South Coast that offer a bit of peace and quiet?
 In pretty Penzance, you’re poised for a slower pace of life - perfect for wandering around the harbour town’s gardens, galleries and museums.
 Perhaps you’d like a surf lesson, or a whale watching trip.
 Amateur Attenboroughs in need of their next nature immersion can head out on a boat from Penzance with Marine Discovery in search of seals, dolphins, porpoises and seabirds (or humpback whales, minke whales, basking sharks or leatherback turtles if they’re really lucky).
 You’re also well positioned for windswept walks around the coves and wildflower-thick grassland at Land’s End, England’s most south-westerly point - surrounded on three sides by the Atlantic Ocean.

 Poole is your place for a cultured coastal break with a dash of history.
-Think morning water sports followed by a trip to nearby Corfe Castle in the afternoon and a show at the Lighthouse arts centre in the evening.
-But do make the most of the beaches – especially the swanky Sandbanks Beach.
+Think morning water sports followed by a trip to nearby Corfe Castle in the afternoon, and a show at the Lighthouse arts centre in the evening.
+But do make the most of the beaches - especially the swanky Sandbanks Beach.
 It’s popular, but for good reason: the golden sands and calm waters have won it the Blue Flag award for more than 30 years and counting.
-Book into Plum Guide’s Sandy Steps, which has direct beach access, and pretend you live here alongside the Sandbanks upper-crust full-time.

-With quaint tea rooms and ice cream shops populating the town itself, and a stellar food scene: chef Mark Hix is from the area, runs his Food Rocks festival every September and has recently opened the HIX Oyster & Fish Truck.
+Lyme Regis boasts quaint tea rooms and ice cream shops, and a stellar food scene: chef Mark Hix is from the area, runs his Food Rocks festival every September and has recently opened the HIX Oyster & Fish Truck.
 The River Cottage HQ is near here too.
 The ‘pearl of Dorset’ is also known for its Jurassic-era cliffs and fossil-hunting opportunities (ideal for occupying any children in tow, while you enjoy superlative seafood).
 You’re also well positioned for exploring the rest of the Jurassic Coast from here, including star attraction Durdle Door (also known as the South Coast’s most photographed natural spot).
 There's plenty more things to do in Dorset where that came from.

 Isle of Wight

-After checking into your Plum Guide home on the Isle of Wight – The Colour of Glass, with sea views plus quirky wood panelling and stained glass design accents should fit the bill – you’ll want to explore this southerly isle’s finer points.
+After checking into your Plum Guide home on the Isle of Wight, you’ll want to explore this southerly isle’s finer points.
 Think golden sands, chalky white cliffs, clear waters and plenty of wildlife, since the island is a Unesco Biosphere Reserve.
 Tennyson Down, which stretches up to the cliff edge, and Ventnor Botanic Garden are both good places to start.
 Or challenge yourself with a surfing lesson or a cycle around the whole island.